jsingh41/jsingh41.github.io/_posts/2020-01-14-paradox_of_choice.md

 ---
 layout: post
-title:  "Paradox of Choice"
+title:  "Book Summary and Review : The Paradox of Choice – Why More Is Less"
 author: juhi
 categories: [ Book Summaries and Reviews ]
 image: the_paradox_of_choice.jpeg
 ---
 <!-- Output copied to clipboard! -->

-# Book Summary and Review : The Paradox of Choice – Why More Is Less

 #### Quote